webexpress-framework/WebExpress/docs/view-state-service.md

 The third form expresses the view as a registered template that can be authored from C#.
 Each form implements the same state and service contract and therefore belongs to the same concept.

 The Service layer encapsulates all network access behind named services.
 Each service is configured by a declarative descriptor that defines the base address, the operations, the mapping of parameters into the query, the mapping of the response into state and the policies for headers, retry and cancellation.
-A service exposes asynchronous operations such as load, query, create, update and emove, and every operation returns a normalized result that reports success, data, error and status.
+A service exposes asynchronous operations such as load, query, create, update and remove, and every operation returns a normalized result that reports success, data, error and status.
 Service descriptors are authored in C#.

 The single direction of data is the binding contract between the layers.
 The C# layer seeds the initial state and the service descriptors.